palikhov/CnM_5e_core/Deadly-frontier-DM-GUIDE.md

 Cold, storm (heavy snow)

-Cold Weather
+## Cold Weather

 While the temperature is below 0 degrees Fahrenheit, characters exposed to the cold must make DC 10 Constitution saves at the end of each hour.
 Characters without cold weather gear, such as thick coats, gloves, and so on, automatically fail this save.

 On a failed saving throw, a character gains a level of exhaustion.

-Storm
+## Storm

 Bad weather, such as snow, rain, powerful winds, dust storms, and other hazards, reduces travel speeds by half, quartering speed in total when combined with difficult terrain.

 In addition, specific types of storms have the following additional effects.

-Dust Storm.
+**Dust Storm**.
 Visibility is reduced to 50 feet, and creatures suffer disadvantage on saves to avoid becoming surprised.

-Heavy Rain.
+**Heavy Rain**.
 Visibility is reduced to 50 feet, and creatures suffer disadvantage on saves to avoid becoming surprised.

-Heavy Snow.
+**Heavy Snow**.
 Visibility is reduced to 50 feet, and creatures suffer disadvantage on saves to avoid becoming surprised.
 Heavy snow continues to reduce speed as described above for 1d6 days after the storm.

-Hot Weather
+## Hot Weather

 In exceptionally hot weather (at or above 100 degrees Fahrenheit], characters exposed to the heat must make DC 10 Constitution saves at the end of each hour.
 Characters wearing medium or heavy armor or otherwise clad in heavy clothing suffer disadvantage on this save.
 On a failed saving throw, a character gains a level of exhaustion.

-High Altitude
+## High Altitude

 Traveling at altitudes above 10,000 feet is particularly taxing due to the lack of oxygen in the air.
 Each hour spent traveling counts as two hours for purposes of determining how long characters can travel.